smart-underworld/seestar_alp/README.md

 Install python required libraries: pip install -r requirements.txt

-Install bruno and import the API commands from "Seestar Alpaca API.json" bruno is a simple GUI for calling Seestar Alpaca API commands.
+Install bruno and open the collection inside Bruno folder.

+bruno is a simple GUI for calling Seestar Alpaca API commands.

 Run seestar_alp by navigating to the device folder and issue the command: